-ALPA's 7 EVPs, along with the four national officers, make up ALPA's Executive Council, which meets at least six times per year to act in consultation and cooperation with ALPA's President in furthering objectives and policies set by the Association's Board of Directors and Executive Board.
-During Board of Directors meetings, BOD members—status and seniority-block representatives—elect the 7 Executive Vice-Presidents by caucuses from each of the ALPA airline groupings.
-Each EVP serves a 2-year term.
+ALPA's seven executive vice presidents (EVPs), along with the four national officers, make up ALPA's Executive Council, which meets at least six times per year to act in consultation and cooperation with ALPA's president in furthering objectives and policies set by the Association's Board of Directors and Executive Board.
+During Board of Directors meetings, BOD members—status and seniority-block representatives—elect the seven executive vice presidents by caucuses from each of the ALPA airline groupings.
+Each EVP serves a two-year term.

-Listed below are the names the Executive Vice-Presidents that serve under each EVP group.
+Listed below are the executive vice presidents that serve under each EVP group.
 The EVP groups and airlines they serve are:

 ||Delta, FedEx, United